Alinto/sogo/.devcontainer/readme.md

 When it's all build, go to http://127.0.0.1/SOGo.
 You have 3 users to login with:
 `sogo-tests1`, `sogo-tests2`, `sogo-tests3` with all the same password `sogo`

-You can only send mail and receive mail within the domain `example.org`
+You can only send mail and receive mail among those three users.

+**If you have troubles, you may need to build sogo once, see the next section for that.**

 ## How to work on SOGo